Wuhan: Sister cities

 And Wuhan has friendly exchange relationships with:

 Former Twinnings

-The city of Arnhem has unilaterally ended its twinning with Wuhan on July 21, 2021, citing concerns about the Uyghur genocide.
+The city of Arnhem has unilaterally ended its twinning with Wuhan on July 21, 2021, citing concerns about the persecution of Uyghurs in China.

 Nature and wildlife

 In Chinese mythology, the Baiji ("Yangtze River dolphin") has many origin stories.
 In one legend, the Baiji was the daughter of a general who was deported from the city of Wuhan during a war.
 During his duty, the daughter ran away.
 Later, the general met a woman who told him how her father was a general, and when he realized that she was his daughter, he threw himself into the river out of shame.
 The daughter ran after him and also fell into the river.
 Before they were drowned, the daughter was transformed into a dolphin, and the general a porpoise.